Find Your Perfect School

 There are three main types of associate degrees to consider.
 Let’s explore each one.

 Associate of Arts (A.A.)

 The Associate of Arts (A.A.) degree program covers a wide array of liberal arts topics, such as English, Sciences, Sociology, Humanities, Visual Arts, and the like.
-With this skill set, your credits may be able to be transferred into a bachelor’s degree program, if so desired.
+With this skill set, your credits are transferable into a bachelor’s degree program if so desired.

 Associate of Science (A.S.)

 The Associate of Science (A.S.) degree program includes coursework designed to prepare you for employment immediately after graduation; however, additional skills learned by earning your bachelor’s degree may be recommended.
 Typically, you can easily transfer your credits.